wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 Now that you have registered and configured an application in Asgardeo, you are able to use its credentials to obtain an access token and access Asgardeo's REST APIs.

+!!! abstract ""

     We have created a Postman collection to automate the following process:

     - Get a bearer token to access Asgardeo REST APIs

     - Create the `fhirUser` user attribute.
 This will be used as the identity of a user accessing FHIR resources.

     - Create the `fhirUser` scope.
 Applications can request this scope to access the `fhirUser` attribute of a user.

     - Add the relevant OIDC and SCIM dialects of the `fhirUser` user attribute.

-- Update the `fhirUser` attribute of a selected user to `Patient/1`.
+    - Provide a patient ID to a selected user by assigning the `fhirUser` attribute with a value (`Patient/1`).

     - Register your SMART on FHIR app using Dynamic Client Registration (DCR).

     - Configure your SMART on FHIR application to request the `fhirUser` local attribute from users during login.

 Follow the steps below to download and run the Postman collection: